Last Updated: March 26, 2026

 | Size | Slightly smaller | Slightly larger |

 Sexing reticulated hillstream loaches takes a practiced eye.
 The most reliable method is checking the leading edge of the pectoral fins near the body.
 Males develop a slightly jagged or raised edge in this area, while females have a smooth contour.
-Females also tend to be wider overall when viewed from above, especially when carrying eggs.
+Females also are wider overall when viewed from above, especially when carrying eggs.

 Average Size & Lifespan